Coventry United F.C. Explained

 2013

-Following the takeover of Coventry Spartans, Coventry United Football Club was founded.
-Spartan's manager, Edwin Greaves stayed on as Coventry United's first manager, along with club secretary, Graham Wood.
-The club's debut league match took place at Kenilworth Town in the Midland Football League Division 3 on Saturday 13 August 2013 with a 2–1 victory.
+Coventry United Football Club was founded following the takeover of Coventry Spartans.
+The Spartans' manager, Edwin Greaves, stayed on as Coventry United's first manager, along with club secretary, Graham Wood.
+The club's debut league match took place at Kenilworth Town in the Midland Football League Division 3 on Saturday, 13 August 2013, with a 2-1 victory.
 Kenroy Dennisur and Brian Ndlovu scored the goals that day.
-United finished runners-up to Kenilworth, securing promotion at the very first attempt.
-Coventry United also reached their first Cup final, The Challenge Vase losing 3–1 to Enville Athletic FC.
+United finished runners-up to Kenilworth, securing promotion.
+Coventry United also reached their first Cup final, The Challenge Vase, losing 3-1 to Enville Athletic FC.
 The club's first league title followed the next season.
 Coventry United dominated MFL Division 2, finishing 15 points ahead of its closest rivals.
-Progression to Step 6 of the Non-League Pyramid followed.
+Their progression to Step 6 of the Non-League Pyramid followed.
 Season 3 saw Coventry United fighting for the Division 1 title with the likes of Bromsgrove Sporting, Lichfield, and Nuneaton Griff.

 2016